-- I am fully insured.
+- I am insured with Oxygen Insurance.

 I am an author and I have also worked in the media and broadcasting.
 I've done a lot of work promoting sexual awareness through journalism and charity work.
-I was freelance for a long time.
-While there are many advantages to the freelance life, the unpredictable nature of it means that it’s not always a holding environment.
-I have experience of balancing life with the aspects of yourself and your past that are stopping you moving on and being your best self.

 I’ve been in therapy myself and I've had a wide variety of experiences.
 I know that any therapist you choose has to be a good fit.
 You have the right to take time finding the person you're going to share so much with.
 If you've been put off by a past counselling relationship, or somehow didn't find yourself connecting, I hope you feel you can try again.